dij0s/PETAL/thesis/bachelor_thesis.typ

 The #ref(<comparison_test_human_llm>) presents both frameworks and their scores, side-by-side, against each prompt of the test dataset.

-The relationship between these two frameworks is assessed by leveraging Spearman's rank correlation coefficient (#ref(<spearman>).
+The relationship between these two frameworks is assessed by leveraging Spearman's rank correlation coefficient (#ref(<spearman>)).
 This coefficient measures the monotonic relationship between the rankings of two variables, indicating how well the order of one variable matches the order of the other.
 Like other correlation coefficients, it varies between -1 (perfect inverse correlation) and +1 (perfect correlation), with 0 implying no correlation at all.
 #highlight("TOOD: citer spearman?")

 This coefficient strictly applies to ordinal data.
 As both score distributions originate from a ranking, the coefficient is applicable to compare the relative ranking of prompts of the two frameworks.

 As such, the calculated Spearman correlation coefficient between the expert evaluation and the G-eval framework is -0.23 for the larger configuration and 0.36 for the smaller configuration, indicating no meaningful correlation between the two frameworks.

+Despite the smaller configuration showing a weak trend, it is not statistically significant as the sample size is too small.
 This divergence demonstrates that the frameworks capture distinct dimensions than those of the expert evaluation, validating the complementary nature of the evaluation methods.

-Although the smaller configuration shows a weak trend, it is not statistically significant as the sample size is too small.
+Interestingly, the correlations for the larger configuration and smaller configuration, against the expert evaluation, differ significantly.

+To further understand this difference, the Spearman correlation between the G-eval scores of the large and small configurations is calculated.
+The resulting coefficient of 0.09 suggests that the two configurations produce substantially different scores, opening up the possibility of exploring the reasons behind this discrepancy.

 Consequently, the G-eval framework is, at most, a complementary tool to the expert evaluation.
+#highlight("TODO: deux trois mots en plus pour transitionner")

 == Performance Analysis

 On top of that, the same #ref(<comparison_test_human_llm>) depicts the average G-eval scores for both configurations, per prompt.
 Visually, the larger configuration consistently outperforms the smaller configuration.

-This can be formally assessed by conducting a Wilcoxon signed-rank test, whose null hypothesis evaluates if two related samples (paired samples) come from the same distribution.
+This can be formally assessed by conducting a Wilcoxon signed-rank test, whose null hypothesis states that two randomly selected samples from two populations have the same distribution.
-Besides that, it does not assume an underlying normal distribution, making it more robust to outliers.
+Besides that, it is non-parametric, making no assumptions about the underlying distribution, making it more robust to outliers.
 #highlight("TODO: citer wilcoxon")

 Therefore, it is applied to the paired scores of the larger and smaller configurations with the one-sided alternative hypothesis that the larger configuration significantly outperforms the smaller one.
 The resulting p-value is 0.009 ($equiv$ 0.9%), indicating a statistically significant difference between the two configurations considering a 5% confidence level.

-The null hypothesis is hence rejected and confirms the alternative hypothesis: the larger configuration, indeed, outperforms the smaller configuration in a per-prompt basis.
-This confirms the initial expectation that larger language models, incorporated into the AI agent solution, yield better results.
+The null hypothesis is hence rejected and confirms the alternative hypothesis: the larger configuration, indeed, outperforms the smaller configuration in a per-prompt basis and confirms the initial expectation that larger language models, incorporated into the AI agent solution, yield better results.

+Analyzing the per-criterion raw scores across each query intent (#ref(<boxplots_criterion>)) provides valuable insight into _why_, the larger configuration yields greater scores.
+#highlight("TODO: citer potentils résultats raw")

-Analyzing the per-criteria scores across for each query intents (#ref(<comparison_criteria>)) provides a more detailed view of how the two configurations scores across specific queries and fields.
+// Analyzing the per-criteria scores across for each query intents (#ref(<comparison_criteria>)) provides a more detailed view of how the two configurations scores across specific queries and fields.

 // expliquer pq telle différence dans les résultats
 // pros and cons